jessicataylor1/Tutorial-5/readme.md

 ```
 Please name your branches with your first name and last initial i.e. *emilS*.

 3. Examine the wireframes.
 The goal is to create a responsive version of the webpage using flexbox and media queries that adheres to the wireframes.
+Interpret the wireframes loosely using borders and background colour to differentiate your elements and use lorem ipsum placeholder for your content.
+Do not get too wrapped up is the aesthetics of this

 4. When you have finished with the code, stage and commit your work.